By Viknesh Naidu, Key Correspondent for the Irish Forum for Global Health

 Before the Headline Media Awards were presented, an interactive Q&A session with all four speakers was opened to the audience.
 Professor Arensman had earlier spoken on how swiftly inaccurate information can spread on Twitter, and a pertinent question was asked of its regulation.
 Ms. Ronan replied that the public should check the reliability of their sources and be accountable, as monitoring of all social media is difficult.

 The topic of suicide presents a great challenge, but one that can be met with proactive education, free discussion and safe reporting.

 [Editor’s note: For more information on Headline, please visit their webpage, and Twitter.
 You can find more discussions from the Headline 10 year event using the hashtag #notjustaheadline on Twitter.]

 Dr Viknesh Naidu, MBBS, is a medical officer with 5 years’ experience in psychiatry and mental health in his home country of Malaysia.
 He has previously managed patients in the community setting, and treated children with mental illness, as well as dual-diagnosis cases (individuals with both substance use and mental disorder).
 He has also volunteered in orphanages, health centres and outreach programmes for rural communities in Nairobi, Kenya.
-Hailing from Johor Bahru, Peninsular Malaysia’s southernmost city, he is currently completing a Masters in Global Health in Trinity College Dublin, Ireland.
+Hailing from Johor Bahru, Peninsular Malaysia’s southernmost city, he completed a Masters in Global Health in Trinity College Dublin, Ireland.
 In his spare time, he enjoys travelling, writing blogs, watching films and getting better acquainted with Irish culture.